When Is the Best Time

 7 Additional Merino Socks

 An additional pair of socks you may like to replace the wet ones.
+We only hike in Merino socks because even if they are wet still comfy, they don't smell 😂.

 8 Sun Protection

-Sunscreen and cotton wide-brimmed hat – the sun is relentless.
+Sunscreen and a cotton wide-brimmed hat – the sun is relentless.
 It sounds strange, but a long-sleeved shirt protects your arms from getting sunburnt and also to be able to soak in the creek and retain that awesome cool water on you as long as possible.

 9 Cooling Head and Neck